karlseguin/the-little-redis-book/en/redis.md

 The `monitor` command lets you see what Redis is up to.
 It's a great debugging tool that gives you insight into how your application is interacting with Redis.
 In one of your two redis-cli windows (if one is still subscribed, you can either use the `unsubscribe` command or close the window down and re-open a new one) enter the `monitor` command.
 In the other, execute any other type of command (like `get` or `set`).
 You should see those commands, along with their parameters, in the first window.

-You should be wary of running monitor in production, it really is a debugging and development tool.
+You should be wary of running monitor in production since it really is a debugging and development tool.
 Aside from that, there isn't much more to say about it.
 It's just a really useful tool.

 Along with `monitor`, Redis has a `slowlog` which acts as a great profiling tool.
 It logs any command which takes longer than a specified number of **micro**seconds.
-In the next section we'll briefly cover how to configure Redis, for now you can configure Redis to log all commands by entering:
+In the next section we'll briefly cover how to configure Redis.
+For now you can configure Redis to log all commands by entering:

 	config set slowlog-log-slower-than 0

 Next, issue a few commands.
-Finally you can retrieve all of the logs, or the most recent logs via:
+Finally you can retrieve all of the log entries, or the most recent entries via:

 	slowlog get
 	slowlog get 10